cobbdb/lumberjack/readme.md

     log.readback('gallery');
     log.readback('gallery', true); // Pretty-print

+Quickly check on what log channels are in use.

+    log.readback.channels(); // Array of channel names
+    log.readback.channels(true); // Pretty-print

 #### View all events in order
 The master record contains all log entries in order.